cbartram/kraken-launcher/README.md

 ## Jagex Launcher & Jagex Accounts

 The Kraken Launcher is compatible with the Jagex accounts as well as the Jagex launcher.
-In order to use the Kraken Launcher with Jagex accounts follow this guide:
+In order to use the Kraken Launcher with Jagex accounts, follow this guide:

 - For Windows, run `RuneLite (configure)` from the start menu.
 Otherwise, pass `--configure` to the launcher (i.e. `/Applications/RuneLite.app/Contents/MacOS/RuneLite --configure` on Mac).
 - In the Client arguments input box add `--insecure-write-credentials`